-This privacy notice (the "Notice") describes how we collect and use personal data about you in accordance with applicable privacy and data protection laws.
+This privacy notice (the "Notice") and CCPA notice at collection describes how we collect and use personal data about you in accordance with applicable privacy and data protection laws.

 Who We Are: Eagle Capital Management, LLC ("us", "we" or "our") is a controller of your personal data.
 We may ourselves, or through a third party, process the personal information that you provide to us.